-Zinnia plants flower seeds then waits and journals while her sprouts grow into flowers.
+Zinnia plants flower seeds and then waits and journals while her sprouts grow into flowers.
 The borders of the pages include information about the parts of a flower as well as the different kinds of flowers in Zinnia’s garden.
 Later in the fall, Zinnia finds the ripe seeds formed in the flowers which she will save to plant next year.

 The Gardener by Sarah Stewart, illustrated by David Small

-You are going to love this book!
+You are going to love this gardening book!
 Lydia Grace Finch helps transform the city with her seeds that grow into beautiful flowers and help her cultivate a rooftop garden.

 The Curious Garden by Peter Brown

 When Liam discovers an abandoned garden, he decides to help it grow.
 As it grows, it spreads its lush green life throughout the dark, gray city.

 Anywhere Farm by Phyllis Root, illustrated by G. Brian Karas